RigsOfRods/docs.rigsofrods.org/source/vehicle-creation/suspension.md

 A torsion bar is a simple form of independent suspension that uses a flexible rod to provide spring force instead of a coil spring.
 It can be found on many vehicles from the VW beetle, to light trucks and SUVs, or even trailers.

-[An example truck](/download/suspension-torsion-bar-example.truck) using torsion bar suspension front and rear.
+Example using torsion bar suspension front and rear.
 You will notice the wheels tend to gain camber while cornering like swing arm suspension, however since the pivot point is perpendicular to the wheels, they will not fold under the chassis like a swing arm.

 -   Top image: Normal extension
 -   Middle image: Full compression